 Dy.
-Registrar (Acad.)
+Registrar (A GAT.)

-University of Pajasiboo

-JAIPUR KM

-· A
+A.

 - 2. Develop an Action Research Plan on a problem related to teaching and learning in Social Science and submit. - 3.
 Adapt teaching learning materials for a child with disabilities and submit. - 4.
 Develop questions and achievement tests in social science and submit. - 5.
 Organize activities like quiz, mock-parliament, field trips, exhibitions and any other co-curricular activities in schools and write a report and submit for evaluation.